What is Landscape and Visual Assessment?

 Landscape and Visual Assessment is an integral component of development planning and the foundation of sensitive and appropriate design.
 As well as being our principal input into the Environmental Impact Assessment process, it can equally have a significant role in Planning Applications and in the preparation and presentation of Proofs of Evidence for Public Inquiries.

 Landscape and Visual Impact Assessment (LVIA) is the process of evaluating the landscape and visual effects of a development proposal, as a component of a multi-topic Environmental Impact Assessment (EIA).
 EIA is required to accompany planning applications for developments with significant environmental effects.

-There is an important distinction between visual effects (the human view or perception) and the landscape effects (which occur whether or not anyone can see them).
+There is an important distinction between visual effects (upon various types of human 'receptors' e.g. residential/recreational) and effects upon the landscape resource (which occur whether or not anyone can see them).

-- At a smaller scale, landscape or cityscape assessment might be required on just one site, where issues of landscape character and quality could be important elements of a planning application - for example, a development in an Area of High Landscape Value or of particular urban character.
+Even when a project does not require a full Environmental Impact Assessment, it may still need a Landscape and Visual Appraisal (LVA) to explain its effects on the landscape and visual resource, particularly where issues of landscape character and quality are important elements of a planning application - for example, a development in an Area of High Landscape Value or of particular urban or rural character.

 Townscape Character Assessment (TCA) is particular to "the landscape within the built-up area, including the buildings, the relationship between them, the different types of urban open spaces, including green spaces and the relationship between buildings and open spaces" (from GLVIA3).